Skip to main content

 5. Click Save.

-2. Open the Workflow Builder
+2. Open the Task Builder

 1. Locate the Subtasks column in your task list.

-2. Click the Subtask/Workflow icon.
+2. Click the Open Task Builder icon.

-3. Add Steps to a Workflow
+3. Add Steps to a Task

-2. Choose a Step Type from the menu:
+1. Choose a Step Type from the menu:

 • Single Choice (radio buttons)